fedefary/signer/README.md

 *All the http calls must be executed with this instance otherwise the library does not work*

-This is an example for the client side usage.
+This is an example for the client side usage:

 ```
 @RestController